InvestiGators

 Description

-Armed with a moustache and a rolling pin the Investigators need to work together to find out who has kidnapped top chef Gustavo, and stop his recipes getting into the wrong hands!
+Armed with a moustache and a rolling pin, the Investigators are on a mission to discover who has kidnapped top chef Gustavo, and stop his recipes from getting into the wrong hands!
+This case isn’t going to be a piece of cake.

-The InvestiGators series is a hit with all ages and covers themes like:
+The InvestiGators series is a hit with readers of all ages and covers positive themes like:

 Publisher Review